William G. Steele

-William Gaston Steele (December 17, 1820, Somerville, New Jersey - April 22, 1892, Somerville, New Jersey) was a 19th Century American banker who served as a Democratic Party politician.
+William Gaston Steele (December 17, 1820, Somerville, New Jersey - April 22, 1892, Somerville, New Jersey) was a 19th-century American banker who served as a Democratic Party politician.
 He served two terms as a U.S. congressman, representing New Jersey's 3rd congressional district from 1861 to 1865.

 Biography

 Steele was born in Somerville, New Jersey on December 17, 1820, where he attended the public schools and Somerville Academy.
 He engaged in banking.

 Congress

-Steele was elected as a Democrat to the Thirty-seventh and Thirty-eighth Congresses, serving in office from March 4, 1861 – March 3, 1865.
+Steele was elected as a Democrat to the thirty-seventh and thirty-eighth Congresses, in office from March 4, 1861 – March 3, 1865.
 His vote on the Thirteenth Amendment is recorded as nay.

-After leaving Congress, he engaged in the brokerage business.
+After leaving Congress he engaged in the brokerage business.

 Death and burial

-He died in Somerville on April 22, 1892, and was interred in Somerville Cemetery in Somerville.
+He died in Somerville on April 22, 1892, and was interred in Somerville Cemetery.